 BP was the first major corporate partner to support Hull UK City of Culture 2017 which delivered 365 days of transformative culture through an impressive range of diverse, high profile events and projects in which BP played a significant part

-Hull is only the second city to hold the title of UK City of Culture and the first in England.
-The year-long celebration is an unprecedented opportunity to show how much there is to Hull's story and to reveal the many new and exciting sides of both traditional and contemporary culture.
+Hull was only the second city to hold the title of UK City of Culture and the first in England.
+The year-long celebration which reached over 4 million people was an unprecedented opportunity to show how much there is to Hull's story and to reveal the many new and exciting sides of both traditional and contemporary culture.
 From theatre, music and poetry to wind turbines and caravans, Hull has long inspired great ideas, great people and great artists.

-In collaboration with the University of Hull, BP is running a series of lectures designed to spark reflections about culture.
-Featuring luminaries from the UK arts world, they'll be taking an intimate look at their respective creative journeys.
-Listen to the challenges and the obstacles they faced and how this shaped them into the person they are today, then be part of the conversation around a cultural vision for the future.
-Speakers include:
+In collaboration with the University of Hull, BP enabled a series of lectures designed to spark reflections about culture.
+Featuring luminaries from the UK arts world, they took an intimate look at the creative journeys of several high profile people.
+Audiences heard about the challenges and obstacles that were faced and how this shaped them into the person they are today.
+Speakers included: